t3nn3t/GPT_MAZE_API/README.md

 Running tests will return the solve rate of the model, the solve rate of a random agent, the extra moves used by the model over the optimal solution, and the extra moves used by the random agent over the optimal solution

-If Debug is enable the prompts sent to the model aswell as the reponses from the model will be printed in the terminal.
+If `debug` is enable the prompts sent to the model aswell as the reponses from the model will be printed in the terminal.

 ## Example
 Here's an example of running a test with the project: